Zethi/kayteam-website/readme.md

 ### Option 1: Manual Build and Deployment

-1. Compile the application by running the following command: `yarn build` This will generate a `build` folder with the compiled files ready for deployment.
+1. Compile the application by running the command `yarn build`.
+   This will generate a `build` folder with the compiled files ready for deployment.
 2. Start the production server using the command `yarn start`.
    The application will now be available at [http://localhost:3000](http://localhost:3000).